Nvidia's Max-Q tested: hands-on with the super-slim Asus Zephyrus gaming laptop

 Helping this evolution take the next step is the new Nvidia Max-Q concept, which combines more energy-efficient versions of GeForce 10-series graphics chips with thinner laptop bodies.
 It was announced at the 2017 Computex trade show, where several prototype designs from different PC makers were showcased.

 The first real-world example of Max-Q we've tested is the new Asus Zephyrus laptop.
 It's a 15-inch system from the Asus Republic of Gamers line, which covers a wide range of laptops and desktops.
 The main configuration will cost $2,699, which converts to around £2,100 or AU$3,600.
-If you're curious, Zephyrus was the Greek god of the west wind.
+If you're curious about the name, Zephyrus was the Greek god of the west wind.

 The laptop version of Zephyrus is a 15-inch gaming laptop that's incredibly slim despite its Intel Core i7 and Nvidia GeForce 1080 GPU, which is really the combo you want for high-end PC gaming.
-It's just 17.9mm thick and a hair under five pounds.
-A typical laptop with a similar set of parts can weigh eight pounds or more, and be much, much thicker.
+It's just 17.9mm thick and a hair under 5 pounds.
+A typical laptop with a similar set of parts can weigh 8 pounds or more, and be much, much thicker.

 The main configuration, with an Intel Core i7-7700HQ CPU, Nvidia GeForce GTX 1080 GPU, 16GB of RAM and a 512GB SSD, will cost $2,699 when it's available at the end of June.
 That's the same hardware as we tested, with one exception -- our early test model had 24GB of RAM, instead of the standard 16GB.
 Asus says prices for other configurations and regions will be announced "in the coming months," but the flagship price works out to around £2,100 or AU$3,600.